onexianjian/v8wiki/Building-from-Source.md

 More in-depth information can be found [here](https://github.com/v8/v8/wiki/Building%20with%20GN).

+1. For macOS: install Xcode and accept its license agreement.
+(If you’ve installed the command-line tools separately, [remove them first](https://bugs.chromium.org/p/chromium/issues/detail?id=729990#c1).)

-1. Make sure that you are in the V8 source directory.
+2. Make sure that you are in the V8 source directory.
 If you followed every step up until step 4 above, you’re already at the right location.

-2. Download all the build dependencies by executing the following in your terminal/shell:
+3. Download all the build dependencies by executing the following in your terminal/shell:

     ```sh
     gclient sync
     ```

-7. Generate the necessary build files by executing the following in your terminal/shell:
+4. Generate the necessary build files by executing the following in your terminal/shell:

     ```sh
     tools/dev/v8gen.py x64.release
     ```

-8. Compile the source by executing the following in your terminal/shell:
+5. Compile the source by executing the following in your terminal/shell:

     ```sh
     ninja -C out.gn/x64.release
     ```

-9. Run the tests by executing the following in your terminal/shell:
+6. Run the tests by executing the following in your terminal/shell:

     ```sh
     tools/run-tests.py --gn